input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 - the list of `PublicKey`s, attaching to each of them the corresponding operation timestamp as their addition timestamp.
 - the list of `Service`s, for each service
     - it adds a singleton list with the type with the corresponding operation timestamp as it addition timestamp attach to it.
-    - it adds a singleton list with the list of service endpoints with the corresponding operation timestamp as it addition timestamp attach to it.
+    - it adds a singleton list with the service endpoint value with the corresponding operation timestamp as it addition timestamp attach to it.
 - It will also associate to this DID the hash of the `AtalaOperation` that contains the `CreateDIDOperation`.
 We will refer to this hash as its last operation hash.